VikKol/HandyTranslator/README.md

 # HandyTranslator
-Handy translation written on Rust leveraging google translate.
+Handy translator written in Rust.
+Learning new language.